Ears are still ringing and mind is still foggy from last night’s Kurt Vile show at the Urban Lounge. School night, or not, it was totally worth it.

 - Black people, as a whole, are at an institutional disadvantage put in place by a system that arose from slavery and free labor, which was created by wealthy white Europeans to serve their interests.

-To deny the latter, puts you in camp #1.
-I’ll tolerate this viewpoint, but only if you agree to own one or all of the following:
+To deny the latter puts you in camp #1.
+This means you believe one or all of the following to be true:

 - You believe black people are inherently lazy.